-Here, four successful women in business (Telstra Business Women’s Awards Alumni) – Kester Black’s Anna Ross, Own Body’s Fiona White, Hana-Lia Krawchuk of Love To Dream and Angie Mansey of Kuluin Mufflers – give us their insights into building a flexible workplace.
-Two juggle motherhood and entrepreneurship, the other two run businesses that foster flexible practices and work-from-home policies for the mums in their teams.
-They tell us their experiences, share the personal benefits, divulge the all-important business boosts, and offer their tips on how a flexible business might be incorporated into your practice.
+Here, four successful Telstra Business Women’s Awards alumni – Kester Black’s Anna Ross, Own Body’s Fiona White, Love To Dream’s Hana-Lia Krawchuk and Kuluin Mufflers’ Angie Mansey – share insights into how they built flexible workplaces.
+Two juggling motherhood and entrepreneurship, and two running businesses that foster flexible practices and work-from-home policies for the mums in their teams.
+The women talk about the personal benefits and business advantages of a flexible workplace, and share tips for how you can incorporate similar practices.

 Caring about people and profits at the same time

-Recently, Melbourne-based digital agency Deepend reported a 46% growth in revenue while cutting Wednesdays from their work week.
-This may not be causative, but it shows profits are possible while taking care of people.
-Meanwhile Planio – a Berlin online project management start-up – has adopted a work-4-days-get-paid-for-five approach.
-“It is much healthier and we do a better job if we're not working crazy hours,” founder Jan Schulz-Hofen said.
+Following a recent change, Melbourne digital agency Deepend reported a 46% growth in revenue after cutting Wednesdays from their work week.
+Similarly, Planio – a Berlin-based online project management startup – has adopted a work-four-days-get-paid-for-five approach.
+“It is much healthier and we do a better job if we’re not working crazy hours,” founder Jan Schulz-Hofen said.

-For Angie Mansey of Kuluin Mufflers, motivation was also a lifestyle choice – it was for her family.
-She bought the business because she knew she could direct the approach.
+For Angie Mansey, owner and managing director of auto shop Kuluin Mufflers, the decision to restructure her workplace was more than just a business decision – it was a lifestyle choice.
 “It was done with the sole intention to make the move into a manageable career that would meet the needs of my family,” says Angie, who runs the business with her husband, Luke.

-This shift hasn’t solely been led by the initiative of private enterprise, either.
-Internationally, flexible workplace models are gaining traction from the top down: Sweden has experimented with 6-hour workdays with positive results, and France has legislated the “right to disconnect”, a law that allows workers to ignore business emails outside of office hours.
+The movement towards flexible workplaces isn’t being led solely by private enterprise, either.
+Internationally, flexible models are gaining traction from the top down: Sweden has experimented with six-hour workdays – with positive results – and France has legislated the “right to disconnect”, a law that allows workers to ignore business emails outside of office hours.

 “My family comes first, my business second.”Angie Mansey, Kuluin Mufflers, 2019 Telstra Queensland Business Women’s Small Business Award winner

-“Almost all of our team members are parents, so when the kids need attention during work hours our company understands and allows for that,” Hana explains.
+“Almost all of our team members are parents, so when kids need attention during work hours our company understands and allows for that,” Hana-Lia explains.
 “None of our employees watch the clock.
 In return for their great work ethic, we are flexible to their needs.”

 Fiona offers her team self-managed scheduling at her mobile physiotherapy business, Own Body.
-So long as they reach their KPIs.
+So long as they reach their KPIs, of course.
 “In healthcare, most of the population is female.
-So it’s really important to have a workplace that supports that, that supports them throughout their careers,” Fiona says.
+So it’s really important to have a workplace that supports them throughout their careers,” Fiona says.

-“We have quite a number of clinicians who have been at the breastfeeding stage of motherhood while working for us.
-They might be breastfeeding, but they may have someone who can babysit for a few hours while they work.
-There’s no other job that you can just decide when you want to work.”
+“We have quite a number of clinicians who have been breastfeeding while working for us.
+They might be breastfeeding, but they may have someone who can babysit for a few hours while they work.”

 “Choose a team in the first place who are right, who you trust, earn that trust, and set some KPIs around that, just to protect yourself.”Fiona White, Own Body, 2019 Telstra Victorian Business Women’s Small Business Award winner